Warenwolf/Flashpoints-of-the-Inner-Sphere/README.md

 * If you are updating, chose yes when asked to overwrite.

 ### Dependencies
+*  The game "BATTLETECH", developed by Harebrained Schemes	and published by Paradox Interactive (2018)
+*  BATTLETECH Flashpoint, Heavy Metal and Urban Warfare DLCs
 *  The "Flashpoints of the Inner Sphere" are intended as an addition to [BattleTech Extended 3025-3061](https://discourse.modsinexile.com/t/battletech-extended-3025-3061-1-9-3-7/426) by Haree78. version 1.9.3.7.
 *  ExtendedConversations (comes bundled) by CWolfs, version 0.60.

 ### Credits
 This mod is bundled with another mod, [ExtendedConversations](https://github.com/CWolfs/ExtendedConversations), created by [CWolfs/Richard Griffiths](https://github.com/CWolfs).
 This mod gives advanced capabilites to the conversations aboard Argo such as varying conversation based on the timeline in the game, emulating passing of time and travel, etc, etc...

 ### Thanks
-I am grateful to CWolf for his tools like "Conversetek", which was used to make conversations aboard Argo, and to Amechwarrior for the "Flashpoint Authors Guide," which provided valuable guidance (of the type - where to start??). <br>
+I am grateful to CWolf for his tools like "Conversetek", which was used to make conversations aboard Argo, and to Amechwarrior for the "Flashpoint Authors Guide" on Paradox forums, which provided valuable guidance (of the type - where to start??). <br>
 Special thanks to CWolf (once again), t-bone, and Mal.D from CWolf's Mission Control discord for their assistance with technical issues during the making of the flashpoints.

 License: CC-BY-NC-SA-4.0